 Feds ask probation for ex-police officer who stormed Capitol

-(AP) - Federal prosecutors are recommending a sentence of six months’ probation for a former Virginia police officer who pleaded guilty to storming the U.S. Capitol with another off-duty officer.
+WASHINGTON D.C.
+(AP) - Federal prosecutors are recommending a sentence of six months probation for a former Virginia police officer who pleaded guilty to storming the U.S. Capitol with another off-duty officer.

 In a court filing Tuesday, prosecutors argue that former Rocky Mount police officer Jacob Fracker deserves to avoid a prison sentence.